March towards SQL Server : Day 11 – SQL DBA Interview Questions Answers – Database Backups and Restore-2

 Continuing my Blog series on the Interview Questions on Database Backup Restores, I am posting another set of 31 questions which will help you to understand the SQL Server Database backups topic in more depth.

-go to site 1) What are the Best Practices recommendations related to SQL Server Database backups?
+see 1) What are the Best Practices recommendations related to SQL Server Database backups?

 Backup is an important component of a sound disaster recovery strategy.
 Here are some best practices you can follow to ensure you have a good backup in place: